-If you hare having a hard time deciding, it may be useful to know that many professionals simply use an off-white color as a boarder.
-Such neutral colors will not overemphasize the matting and distract the the eye from the artwork.
+If you hare having a hard time deciding, it may be useful to know that many professionals simply use an off-white color as a border.
+Such neutral colors will not overemphasize the matting and distract the eye from the artwork.

 Step 3 - Mounting Board

 Once you have selected the matting, the decisions become much more straightforward.
 Mounting board, also called foam board, is the back of the frame and it is what the artwork is attached to.
 Sometimes cardboard is used as a mounting board, but many framers recommend against this because cardboard is very acidic and will quickly yellow the artwork.
 Our high-quality mounting boards have a polystyrene core which is bonded between two paper covers.
 They have a smooth surface, resist warping and will cut cleanly.
 Of course, we do the cutting for you.

 The first is a standard 1/8 inch foam board, which has small amounts of wood pulp acid in it.
 This will be suitable for most framing projects as the acidity is kept very low.